aGotelli/EROLA_first_assignment_AG/README.md

 ##### <a name="CD-p"></a>The person component
 The person component is a ROS node written in C++.
 It contains a publisher, a subscriber and a service provider.
 The subscriber is for retrieve the current state of the [state machine](#CD-sm).
 The publisher is for publishing the command to the pet like robot.
 The command is published only if: the state machine is in the [Move](#SMD-MOVE) state and it has passed a specific amount of time from the last call.
 This time elapsed varies randomly in an interval given by the user, setting the [related parameters](#MSG-P) in the launch file.
 Finally, the service provider has a callback function represented by the computational component: PointingGesture.
-This function simply simulate the person pointing a location first by generating a random 2D position, then by waiting some time, randomly chosen between 3 and 6 seconds.
+This function simply simulate the person pointing a location first by generating a random 2D position, then by waiting some time randomly chosen between 3 and 6 seconds.

 ##### <a name="CD-sm"></a>The state_machine component